 This gene encodes a protein that belongs to the seven-transmembrane G protein-coupled receptor family of proteins.
 The encoded protein couples with the Gs alpha subunit and stimulates adenylate cyclase to activate the cyclic AMP-dependent signaling pathway.
 This receptor is thought to regulate cholinergic neuronal transmission in the brain.
 Several antidepressants and antipsychotic drugs have a high affinity for this receptor. [provided by RefSeq, Aug 2013]

 GeneCards Summary for HTR6 Gene

-HTR6 (5-Hydroxytryptamine (Serotonin) Receptor 6, G Protein-Coupled) is a Protein Coding gene.
+HTR6 (5-Hydroxytryptamine Receptor 6) is a Protein Coding gene.
 Diseases associated with HTR6 include acute stress disorder and amnestic disorder.
-Among its related pathways are Signaling by GPCR and CREB Pathway.
+Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
 GO annotations related to this gene include G-protein coupled receptor activity and histamine receptor activity.
 An important paralog of this gene is TAAR9.

 UniProtKB/Swiss-Prot for HTR6 Gene

 This is one of the several different receptors for 5-hydroxytryptamine (serotonin), a biogenic hormone that functions as a neurotransmitter, a hormone, and a mitogen.
 The activity of this receptor is mediated by G proteins that stimulate adenylate cyclase.
 It has a high affinity for tricyclic psychotropic drugs (By similarity).
 Controls pyramidal neurons migration during corticogenesis, through the regulation of CDK5 activity (By similarity).
 Is an activator of TOR signaling (PubMed:23027611).